 "Maintaining power in remote locations" -Plant Engineering

-This article provides valuable information about specific issues why a UPS not rated for high temperature and rugged environments can be problematic.
+This article provides valuable information about why a UPS not rated for high temperature and rugged environments can be problematic.
 Aspects of UPS design, including batteries, are reviewed and how environmental conditions that can render a standard UPS to be unsafe and unreliable.
 It is critical to use a UPS with both the appropriate design and safety agency listing to operate in the installed environment.

 "Uninterruptible power supply usage in harsh environments" -ECN